 Before your child heads out for a ride, make sure that they are safe as possible.
 See the NRMA’s bike safety guide and make sure that you’ve taken all the steps necessary to keep your child as safe.

-We here at the Bicycle Superstore are also offering free safety checks for all kids bikes these school holidays.
-Visit your nearest Bicycle Superstore — see our locations and drop in today!
+We here at the Bicycle Superstore also offer safety checks for all kids bikes so if you're unsure if your childs bike is safe, visit your nearest Bicycle Superstore — see our locations and drop in today!

 Family-friendly bike tracks around Melbourne